James Mangold: 1985–2010

+2013–present

 In June 2011, Mangold was hired, initially just to direct the X-Men movie The Wolverine.
 Along with screenwriters Christopher McQuarrie, Scott Frank and Mark Bomback, Mangold also adapted the screenplay based upon Frank Miller and Chris Claremont's Japanese Wolverine saga and entered production in Japan and Australia in July 2012.
 He completed photography in November of the same year.
 On release, it was a box office success, ending up with a worldwide gross of $414,828,246 with a budget of $120 million, according to Box Office Mojo.

 Following the box office success and moderate critical response to The Wolverine, Mangold signed on to write the story and direct the sequel, Logan (2017).
 The film marked Mangold and Jackman's third collaboration.
 Scott Frank was hired to return as co-screenwriter, working as a team with Mangold and Michael Green.
 The development of the film was lengthy, with Jackman citing his and Mangold's desire to do the character justice for his last time in the role.
 The film incorporated elements from Mark Millar's Old Man Logan run on the comics.
 Mangold has stated that the plot primarily focuses on character development, rather than superhero spectacle.
 Logan was a commercial success, and received high praise for its gritty approach on the titular character and emotional depth.
 Often called one of the greatest superhero films of all time, the movie also earned an Academy Award nomination for Best Adapted Screenplay, becoming the first live-action superhero movie to be nominated for Adapted Screenplay, as well as Mangold's first Oscar nomination.